 - Learning diary

-Following the idea of empowerment the goal of facilitation is to imrove the ability of learners to assess and evaluate their competencies, as well as to learn how to plan their further competency development.
-The interaction between learner and facilitator leads here in the best way to a balanced picture between self-perception and external perception.
-Furthermore, the knowledge of a facilitator regarding instruments or how to describe competencies can and should be transferred.
-In this sense, the challenge is to overcome the role of a teacher judging the development of learners coming to a cooperative and descriptive and negotiating role.
+Following the idea of empowerment the goal of facilitation is to help learners to assess and evaluate their competences, as well as to learn how to plan their further competence development.
+The interaction between learner, peers and facilitator leads here in the best way to a balanced picture between self-perception and external perception.
+Furthermore, the knowledge of a facilitator regarding instruments or how to describe competences can and should be transferred.
+In this sense, the challenge is to overcome the role of a teacher judging the development of learners coming to a cooperative, descriptive and negotiating role.